circleci/circleci-docs/jekyll/_cci2/workflows.md

 ![Switch Organization Menu]({{ site.baseurl }}/assets/img/docs/approval_job.png)

 By clicking on the pending job's name (`build`, in the screenshot above ), an approval dialog box appears requesting that you approve or cancel the holding job.

 After approving, the rest of the workflow runs as directed.

 ## Scheduling a Workflow

 It can be inefficient and expensive to run a workflow for every commit for every branch.
 Instead, you can schedule a workflow to run at a certain time for specific branches.
 This will disable commits from triggering jobs on those branches.

 Consider running workflows that are resource-intensive or that generate reports on a schedule rather than on every commit by adding a `triggers` key to the configuration.
 The `triggers` key is **only** added under your `workflows` key.
 This feature enables you to schedule a workflow run by using `cron` syntax to represent Coordinated Universal Time (UTC) for specified branches.

 **Note:** In CircleCI v2.1, when no workflow is provided in config, an implicit one is used.
 However, if you declare a workflow to run a scheduled build, the implicit workflow is no longer run.
 You must add the job workflow to your config in order for CircleCI to also build on every commit.

+**Note:** Please note that when you schedule a workflow, the workflow will be counted as an individual user seat.

 ### Nightly Example
 {:.no_toc}